-Here are 10 tips to ensure you make the most of your trip to this magical Christmas attraction.
+Here are 10 tips to ensure you make the most of your trip to the magical Christmas attraction Winter Wonderland.

 1. Buy tickets in advance

 Winter Wonderland is free to enter but certain attractions become fully booked during peak periods.
-Buy tickets in advance for ice skating, The Magical Ice Kingdom, Bar Ice, the Giant Observation Wheel, Zippos Christmas Circus and Cirque Berserk.
+Buy Winter Wonderland tickets in advance to make the most of your experience.

 2. When to visit